 It's disappointing to know that when you purchase a piece of technology, the next model of that device has likely already been developed, manufactured, and tested for next year's release.
 Your network, and all of the technology that comprises it, is no different.

-If you only have one (or fewer) internal IT specialist, then you need to seek the assistance of an outside organization to handle the audit.
-Audits can be expensive, but some managed IT service providers will conduct a free-audit for the trade-off of presenting their findings directly to the Owner, Financial Director, or Director of Technology.
+If you only have one (or fewer) internal IT specialist, then you need to seek the assistance of an outside organization to handle the assessment. assessments can be expensive, but some managed IT service providers will conduct a free-assessment for the trade-off of presenting their findings directly to the Owner, Financial Director, or Director of Technology.